IhorSavva/file_compressor/README.md

 ### Android

 Ensure that your `android/app/build.gradle` is configured to support the necessary dependencies.
 Add the following lines to your `android/app/build.gradle file`:

 ```
-android {
+defaultConfig {
-    // Your existing configurations
+ // Other existing configurations

-    compileOptions {
-        sourceCompatibility JavaVersion.VERSION_1_8
-        targetCompatibility JavaVersion.VERSION_1_8
+ minSdk = 24
 }
-}
 ```

 ### iOS

 Ensure that your `ios/Podfile` is configured to support the necessary dependencies.
-Follow these steps:
+Follow these
+steps:

 ```
 platform :ios, '12.1'